What was your first full-time job – and do you remember what you were paid at the time?

 Do you have any unfulfilled ambitions?

-Are you really retiring or will you be recycling yourself into some new role?
+Are you retiring or are you be recycling yourself into some new role?

-Your parting words of wisdom for those you leave behind in pensions are?
+Your words of wisdom for those in the pensions industry?